Steve Allen 4am - 7am

 Keeping the R below 1 means the UK will be better placed to protect the NHS from becoming overrun.
 However, maintaining a low R number does not mean social distancing measures will be automatically relaxed.

 In fact, each time a lockdown measure is lifted, the R number is likely to rise as people come into contact with each other more often.

 How does the R rate for coronavirus compare to other diseases?

 The World Health Organisation estimated that coronavirus had a rate of infection that stood between 2 and 2.5 in March.
 Seasonal flu, by comparison, is estimated to be around 1.3.

-However, these figures cannot be set in stone as there are multiple other factors, such as population density, a country's response and the susceptibility of a population among other things that can determine how quickly diseases spread.
+However, these figures cannot be set in stone as there are multiple factors, such as population density, a country's response and the susceptibility of a population that can determine how quickly diseases spread.

-Research published by Imperial College London at the start of April showed Covid-19 having an R rate of somewhere between 3 and 4.6 before lockdown measures were introduced.
+Research published by Imperial College London at the start of April showed Covid-19 had an R rate of somewhere between 3 and 4.6 before lockdown measures were introduced.

 Other diseases have varying R values.
 For example, measles has a reproductive rate of between 12 and 18; chicken pox, though less deadly, has an R rate of between 10 and 12; and Ebola, though far more deadly, has a fairly similar R number to coronavirus.

 SARS, mumps and smallpox all have higher R values, whereas MERS has a smaller reproductive figure but is far more deadly.